agenium-scale/boost.simd/doc/section/tutorials/tutorial_memory.md

 @snippet alignment.cpp align-vector

-The data stored in this vetcor may be used by @projectname as an input or output buffer.
+The data stored in this vector may be used by @projectname as an input or output buffer.